Earn CME with Engaging Sessions

 Target Audience

-The ACOG Annual Clinical & Scientific Meeting is a scientific/medical conference designed for professionals, physicians, research scientists, and other professionals focused on improving obstetric and gynecologic care.
+The ACOG Annual Clinical & Scientific Meeting is a scientific/medical conference designed for physicians, research scientists, and other professionals focused on improving obstetric and gynecologic care.

 Statement of Independence